Liwa Fatemiyoun: Syrian opposition offensives

+By 2024 there were still at least 2,500 to 5,000 fighter of both Zainabiyoun and Fatemiyoun in Syria.
 During the 2024 Syrian opposition offensives, it was reported that 25 pro-Assad/Iran-backed militiamen were killed during the clashes with at least 15 of them being non-Syrian militiamen.
 These fighters were likely the last members of Hezbollah, Zanabiyoun, and Fatemiyoun, to have died in Syria before their withdrawal.